Facebook rebuffs US AG over access to encrypted messages

 Barr and other officials had asked the company in October to hold off.
 In a letter to Facebook CEO Mark Zuckerberg, they insisted that precluding access by law enforcement could hinder efforts to prevent or investigate crimes.
 The letter repeatedly emphasized the dangers of child sexual exploitation to justify their stance.

+Barr reiterated his concerns in a speech Tuesday, calling the encryption fight “one of our highest priorities” and describing “an increasing number of horror stories about how people are dying, or being molested or whatever, but we cannot get in.”

 Law enforcement has long sought a way to read encrypted messages that’s analogous to wiretaps for phone calls.
-Security experts, however, say giving police such access makes messaging insecure for everyone by creating vulnerabilities that others can exploit.
+Security experts, however, say that giving police such access makes messaging insecure for everyone by creating vulnerabilities that others can exploit.

 In Facebook’s response Monday to Barr and other authorities, Will Cathcart, head of WhatsApp, and Stan Chudnovsky, head of Messenger, said creating such a “backdoor” for law enforcement “would be a gift to criminals, hackers and repressive regimes, creating a way for them to enter our systems and leaving every person on our platforms more vulnerable to real life harm.”

-Facebook has said that people have the right to have private conversations online and that companies are already able to respond to government agencies when they receive valid legal requests.
-Facebook’s letter emphasized the many tools the company has build to try to detect criminal and other problematic activities using signals from unencrypted information.
+Facebook has said that people have the right to private conversations online and that companies are already able to respond to government agencies when they receive valid legal requests.
+Facebook’s letter emphasized the many tools the company has built to try to detect criminal and other problematic activities using signals from unencrypted information.

+Barr said at a Wall Street Journal event on Tuesday that there are benefits to encryption, such as to secure communications with a bank.
+But he said the growth of consumer apps with end-to-end encryption, like WhatsApp and Signal, have aided “terrorist organizations, drug cartels, child molesting rings and kiddie porn type rings.”

+His comments came on the same day that executives from Facebook and Apple were testifying about encryption at a Senate Judiciary Committee hearing.